rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 ### A Decent `Alternative`: `Either [e] ([w], a)`

-What would really be nice, is to have a standard "Right-catch with warnings" `Alternative` instance (please let me know if you have seen it somewhere on Hackage):
+What would really be nice, is to have a standard "right-catch with warnings" `Alternative` instance (please let me know if you have seen it somewhere on Hackage):

 ``` haskell
 newtype ErrWarn e w a = EW {runEW :: Either e (w, a)} deriving (Eq, Show, Functor)